priyam-op-007/JAVA-practice/README.md

 # JAVA-practice
-Her i will upload my questions of practice on java
+Here i will upload my questions of practice on java